Frictional work and entropy production in integrable and non-integrable spin chains: Numerical results

 with $\Delta S_\mathrm{d}^j$ the contribution to the diagonal entropy from fermion $j$.
 The result Eq.~\eqref{eq:WDeltaS} describes the frictional work well over a broad range of $\tau$, only deviating for very small $\tau$, see Fig.~\ref{fig:fig4}(a).

-The difference between Eq.~\eqref{eq:WDeltaS} and Eq.~\eqref{main} arises from the variation in $T^j_A$, such that $\rho_A$ is no longer well described by a single effective temperature, see Fig.~\ref{fig:fig4}(b)(i).
-Turning on $L$ results in interactions between the fermions and a single effective temperature $T_A$ describes $\rho_A$, see Fig.~\ref{fig:fig4}(b)(ii).
-The individual $T_A^j$ for a large-$N$ system are shown in Fig.~\ref{fig:fig4}(c) as a function of the final fermionic energies $\omega_j^f$, along with the contribution to the frictional work from each fermion.
-Notably, the temperature range of fermions that contribute appreciably to the frictional work is large ($6g\lesssim T_A^j\lesssim 14g$) compared to $T_A\approx 6g$.
+The difference between Eq.~\eqref{eq:WDeltaS} and Eq.~\eqref{mainTA} arises from the variation in $T^j_\mathrm{A}$, such that $\rho_\mathrm{A}$ is no longer well described by a single effective temperature, see Fig.~\ref{fig:fig4}(b).
+The individual $T_\mathrm{A}^j$ for a large-$N$ system are shown in Fig.~\ref{fig:fig4}(c) as a function of the final fermionic energies $\omega_j^\mathrm{f}$, along with the contribution to the frictional work from each fermion.
+Notably, the temperature range of fermions that contribute appreciably to the frictional work is large ($6g\lesssim T_\mathrm{A}^j\lesssim 14g$) compared to $T_\mathrm{A}\approx 6g$.
+The addition of a longitudinal field $L$ results in interactions between the fermions and a single effective temperature $T_\mathrm{A}$ describes $\rho_\mathrm{A}$, as demonstrated in Fig.~\ref{fig:fig4pop}(a).

+{The significance of integrability breaking is further demonstrated in Fig.~\ref{fig:fig7}, which shows frictional work and deviations from Eq.~\eqref{main} as a function of spin number $N$.
+Irrespective of $L$, frictional work grows extensively [Fig.~\ref{fig:fig7}(a)].
+Deviation from Eq.~\eqref{main} grows extensively for $L=0$ but ceases to grow beyond $N\approx 3$ for $L=g$ [Fig.~\ref{fig:fig7}(b)].
+As a result, the relative error $|\langle W\rangle_\mathrm{fric}-T_\tau\Delta S_\mathrm{d}|/\langle W\rangle_\mathrm{fric}$ approaches a non-zero constant for $L=0$, whereas it decreases with increasing $N$ for $L=g$.}